HiraRyoko/HiraRyoko/README.md

 - 🌱  I am very good and fast at learning programming languages, but I am very bad at learning natural languages.
 Now I'm trying to learn English, but I still don't know English very well.
 - 💞️ I accept proposals for participation in open source projects, as well as willing to accept job offers.
 - 📫 You can contact me by e-mail: kengirosato@gmail.com.
+- 📫 My telegram ID is @jamarius_a .
 - ⚡ I love cartoon movies like a kid.

 <!---